 3. Live close to your workplace if possible

-You should also try to find a home that is near to your workplace because driving 20 km to your job then driving 20 km back home can take a lot of time, and cost you more for gas.
+You should also try to find a home that is near to your workplace because driving 20 km to your job and then driving 20 km back home can take a lot of time, and cost you more for gas.

 Furniture Cost-Saving Ideas